bcrescimanno/actests/README.md

 ========

 A small set of accelerated compositing tests to determine the internal impact of each different technique for rendering a large set of data in a row format.
+I'll be adding to these as time goes by.

 Usage
 -----